-- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Members diagnosed with one or more of the following conditions, and who are eligible to participate with care management services may receive additional benefits through Flexible Care Assistance. - > Chronic alcohol and other drug dependence - > Certain autoimmune disorders - > Cancer, excluding pre-cancer conditions or in-situ status - > Certain cardiovascular disorders - > Congestive heart failure
+- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.

+- Members diagnosed with one or more of the following conditions, and who are eligible to participate with care management services may receive additional benefits through Flexible Care Assistance and CareContigo Tablet Benefit.

+- > Chronic alcohol and other drug dependence

+- > Certain autoimmune disorders

+- > Cancer, excluding pre-cancer conditions or in-situ status

+- > Certain cardiovascular disorders

+- > Congestive heart failure

 - > Dementia

 - > Diabetes mellitus

 - > End-stage liver disease

 - > End-stage renal disease (ESRD) requiring dialysis

 - > Certain severe hematologic (blood) disorders

 - > HIV/AIDS

 - > Certain chronic lung disorders

 - > Certain chronic and disabling mental health conditions

 - > Certain neurologic disorders

 - > Stroke

 - Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.

 - Please contact us to find out exactly which benefits you may be eligible for.

-🀳 You will see this apple next to the preventive services in the benefits chart.
+We will see this apple next to the preventive services in the benefits chart.

-You will see this asterisk next to the supplemental benefits in the Medical Benefits Chart.
+\ You will see this asterisk next to the supplemental benefits in the Medical Benefits Chart.

-Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-Network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 20 visits per year for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); Not associated with surgery; and Not associated with pregnancy.
-In-Network: Medicare Covered Acupuncture Services \$10 copayment - Specialist's Office Your plan allows services to be received by a provider licensed to perform acupuncture or by providers meeting the Original Medicare provider requirements.
-Prior authorization requirements may apply.
-Allergy shots and serum In-Network: \$0 copayment
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back pain In-Network: Covered services include: Medicare Covered Acupuncture Services